Fri, 09/11/2007 - 05:58

 HW: What is the background to your funds?

-CJ: Key has been managing hedge funds of funds for 16 years now, with our inaugural product, Key Hedge, never having had a losing year.
-We currently manage USD 1.0 bn, over 65 % of which are institutional assets.
+CJ: Key has been managing funds of hedge funds for more than 17 years, with our inaugural product, Key Hedge, never having had a losing year.
+We currently manage USD3bn, over 80 per cent of which are institutional assets.
+I have been investing professionally in hedge funds for more than 13 years, and have a PhD in quantitative trading strategies from the University of Cambridge, where I still lecture on hedge funds.

-Our funds of funds range from the multi-strategy Key Hedge to single strategy / niche funds of funds: Key Global (13 year track record) Key Asia (11 year track record), Key Europe (7 year track record) and Key Recovery (4 year track record).
-In addition, we manage bespoke portfolios for some well-known institutions.
+Our funds of funds range from the multi-strategy Key Hedge to single strategy and niche funds of funds such as Key Global (a 14-year track record) Key Asia (12 years), Key Europe (eight years) and Key Recovery (5 five years).
+We also manage bespoke portfolios for well-known institutions.
+Key has more than 30 people with a full-time investment team of 10 with offices in London, New York, Oslo, Stockholm and Geneva.

 HW: What is your investment process?

 The manger selection process is very deep.
-We meet with over 400 managers a year that, in combination with Key's 15 year store of previous manager analysis, results in an extensive coverage of the investable hedge fund universe.
-Any fund that passes first stage analysis is subjected to in-depth and on-site analysis as members of our team build an investment report that is often in excess of 50 pages in length and which is not just factual but also contains much interpretation and critical analysis.
+We meet with more than 500 managers a year and this, in combination with Key's 17-year store of previous manager analysis, results in an extensive coverage of the investible hedge fund universe.
+Any fund that passes first-stage analysis is subjected to in-depth and on-site analysis as members of our team build an investment report that is often well in excess of 50 pages and which is not just factual but also contains much interpretation and critical analysis.

-We look hard for weak points, potential worst case scenarios, personal issues as well as a rationale for returns to exist and perpetuate.
-Here it is our job to find and evaluate a clearly definable edge.
-Also, just because some risks are difficult to measure, it doesn't mean they can be ignored and we spend much time on operational risk, liquidity risk, valuation risk, financing risk etc.
+We look hard for weak points, potential worst-case scenarios, personal issues as well as a rationale for returns to exist and perpetuate.
+It is our job to find and evaluate a clearly definable edge.
+Also, just because some risks are difficult to measure, it doesn't mean they can be ignored, and we spend much time on areas such as operational risk, liquidity risk, valuation risk and financing risk.

-The report is then combined with the risk appraisal and the combination analysis (with our portfolios) using our in-house developed risk management systems before any decision is made to approve the fund for investment.
-Investment decisions are made at our monthly investment decision meetings where the case is pitched by the appropriate portfolio manager and may be challenged by the other PMs and the CIO, the latter of which has right of veto.
+The report is then combined with the risk appraisal and combination analysis (with our portfolios) using our in-house risk management systems before any decision is made to approve the fund for investment.
+Investment decisions are made at our monthly investment decision meetings where the case is pitched by the appropriate portfolio manager and may be challenged by the other portfolio managers and the chief investment officer, who has the right of veto.

 HW: How have your funds performed?